 He has been an athlete for years and athletic director, Eric Dawley, comments on Fagan’s writing accomplishment, “Any time one of our athletes has success outside the realm of athletics, we are proud!”
 Dawley is happy with Fagan’s effort and dedication to his work even if it is outside the sports realm.

-Knowing Fagan as an athlete and a talented writer, what will his plans be for the future?
+Knowing him as an athlete and a talented writer, what will his plans be for the future?
 With his gifted skills in literature, he hopes to go to college to study journalism or something related to English.
 He also dreams “to travel the world and write about what I experience as I interact with different cultures and places, also while writing music.”

 There are so many different sides to this Oakmont athlete, as Dawley says, “Harris is an extremely well-rounded young man and is a perfect example of what it means to be a student-athlete.”
 With so much to offer, Fagan will continue to make impacts with his writing.